yassa-alqess/ass-pdf/README.md

 # ass-pdf

-=> just a command line tool to automate the creatation & handing my assignment, which is a very tedious task for me to do.
+Just a command line tool to automate the creatation & handing my assignment, which is a very tedious task for me to do.